2004 NFL season: Draft

 The 2004 NFL draft was held from April 24 to 25, 2004, at New York City's Theater at Madison Square Garden.
 With the first pick, the San Diego Chargers selected quarterback Eli Manning from the University of Mississippi.

 Referee changes

 Ron Blum returned to line judge (where he officiated Super Bowl XXIV and Super Bowl XXVI), and Bill Vinovich was promoted to take his place as referee.

-Midway through the season, Johnny Grier, the NFL's first African-American referee, suffered a leg injury that forced him to retire.
+Midway through the season, Johnny Grier, the NFL's first African-American referee, suffered a leg injury that forced him to retire, and became an officiating supervisor for the NFL the following season.
 He was permanently replaced by the back judge on his crew, Scott Green, who had previous experience as a referee in NFL Europe.